mturk111/mturk111.github.io/_posts/2016-08-19-Writing-with-Textile.md

 title: "Writing with Textile"
 date: 2016-08-19
 ---

-h1.
+No more textile supports :/ I saw it after wrote and tried it . h1.
 Heading 1 with Textile

 Tetxile seems quite easy compare to Markdown and I'll try to write with it.